The Embassy of the Netherlands in Berlin

 Fax : +49 (0)30 20 95 64 41

-Wepke Kingma was born on September 16th, 1955 in Den Haag, the Netherlands.
-He is married and is currently serving the government of the Kingdom of the Netherlands as Ambassador to the Federal Republic of Germany.
+Ronald van Roeden was born on September 10th, 195.
+He is married and has three daughters.
+Van Roeden currently serves the government of the Kingdom of the Netherlands as Ambassador to the Federal Republic of Germany since 2021.

 Modern relations between the Netherlands and Germany were established after the Second World War.
 Both states pride themselves on their relationship which is based on tolerance, peace and prosperity.
 As some of the original co-founders of the European Union, the Netherlands and Germany have been closely involved in the ups and downs of European issues.
 The two have similar views about environmental policy, development policy and the economics.
 However, Dutch politicians are much more reticent about the EU than their German colleagues.
 Germany is the main trading partner and the largest export destination for Dutch products.
 This is not surprising because Germany is an economic superpower.

 The mission of the Dutch Embassy is to maintain the good relations between Germany and the Netherlands and to increase the mutual understanding of each other's interests.